garrandall/popular-music-data/tracks/wild-world-the-gentrys.md

 Turn bad out there

 (CHORUS)
-Ooh, baby baby, it's a wild world
+Oh, baby baby, it's a wild world
 It's hard to get by just upon a smile
-Ooh, baby baby, it's a wild world
+Oh, baby baby, it's a wild world
 I'll always remember you like a child, girl

 You know I've seen a lot